From within Enscape, you have three options:

 If you’d like to save several screenshots in a row, enable Automatic screenshot naming in the ‘Capture’ settings tab.
 You can then choose a folder where your screenshots will be saved by number in the filename in increasing order.

-If you’d like to post-process your image in, for example, Photoshop, or incorporate your rendering into a photograph, a very useful tool is the Export additional background mask checkbox in the ‘Capture’ settings tab.
+If you’d like to post-process your image in, for example, Photoshop, or incorporate your rendering into a photograph, a very useful tool is the Export Material-ID and Depth checkbox in the ‘Capture’ settings tab.

-When active, this will tell Enscape to export essentially two renderings at once each time a screenshot is being made – your rendering itself, a second rendering that assigns a distinctive color to each material (Material-ID), and a third one that’s graded from white to black, depending on the distance from the camera (Depth Channel):
+When active, this will tell Enscape to export essentially three renderings at once each time a screenshot is being made – your rendering itself, a second rendering that assigns a distinctive color to each material (Material-ID), and a third one that’s graded from white to black, depending on the distance from the camera (Depth Channel):

 You can use the Material-ID image to post process parts of your image.
 Let’s say you’ve closed the project, all renderings are done, but you realize one element looks too dark.
 Instead of having to reopen and recreate everything, you can simply create a mask using that specific color, allowing you to post process only that part of the image.

 The Depth Map can be used to apply depth-related effects to your rendering.
 Additionally, by dialing up the Depth Range to 1000 m, you can create a black & white mask that can be used as Alpha channel to conveniently extract your actual model and place it in a photograph.

 All of these actions can be performed in many advanced image editing softwares – Enscape only delivers the renderings.